jpjodoin/transport-mtl/README.md

 ===========================================================================

-This is the future repository for Transport Montréal on Android and BB10. https://play.google.com/store/apps/details?id=net.rhatec.amtmobile
+This is the repository for Transport Montréal on Android and BB10.
+Documentation is incomplete at the moment, but there are Readme file in every folders that should help understand the basic structure.
+If you are interested in improving Transport Montréal, please contact me and mention what you want to work on and I'll document more that part/help you. https://play.google.com/store/apps/details?id=net.rhatec.amtmobile

 TransportMTL allow users to easily access public transportation schedule for Montreal.